Programs & events

 Rainbow Rising

-Rainbow Rising is an ongoing program offered to youth who identify as or are allies of the 2SLGBTQ+ community, which run Wednesdays from 6-8 pm. **Starting May 6, the program will run every other Wednesday.
+Rainbow Rising is an ongoing program offered to youth who identify as or are allies of the 2SLGBTQ+ community, which runs every second Wednesdays from 6-8 pm.
 This group is a safe, inclusive and open group that encourages discussion about relevant issues faced by the 2SLGBTQIA+ community and what youth are facing in their daily lives.

 CHESS CLUB

-Led by our very own in-house chess-xpert, James Kemp, Chess club will run on most Wednesdays, with some exceptions.
+Led by our very own in-house chess-xpert, James Kemp, Chess club will run on every second Wednesday, with some exceptions.
 Beginners who have never played before can learn the rules, and those with some experience will be able to develop strategy and further their skills!
 Come have fun at chess club – who knows, you might be Quinte West’s Next Chess Master!
 Contact us if you want to find out if Chess Club is running on a particular Wednesday.

 GYM